 Honors College students must take both of the following courses:

 For nearly five decades, the humanities sequence has been fundamental to honors work at Ball State.

 Taught by faculty from a wide range of departments (such as architecture, classics, English, history, and modern languages), the humanities sequence lies at the heart of the Honors curriculum.
-These courses explore the continuing themes and great ideas of Western civilization through literature, music, and the arts.
+These courses explore the major intellectual, artistic, and cultural achievements of cultures from across the globe.
 The courses include class discussion, journals, essays, and creative projects.

 Honors College students must take all three of the following courses:

 Honors College students must take two upper-division honors colloquia (2-6 credits total).
 These special classes, available for a maximum of 15 students, explore topics not normally offered, or not offered in depth, in the Ball State curriculum.
 Some colloquia are offered year after year, but many may be offered only once while you’re at Ball State.